Cognigy/Documentation/docs/en/docs/live-agent/FAQs.md

 ### How to view the account ID and the inbox ID?
 This information can be obtained from the Live Agent URL.

-A quick way is to select an inbox on the dashboard screen.
+A quick way is to select an Inbox on the dashboard screen.
 The URL will look like: ``https://<live-agent-domain>/app/accounts/1/inbox/4``.

 The URL follows the pattern `accounts/{Account ID}/inbox/{Inbox ID}`, where the account ID is **1** and inbox ID is **4**